 See for yourself

-A Google image search using the words “Greenland shark” (http://goo.gl/AVl5y) mostly results in photos of sharks in the same posture as the shark illustrated on the stamp.
+As of July 2018, a Google image search using the words “Greenland shark” (http://goo.gl/AVl5y) results in many photos of sharks in the same posture as the one illustrated on the stamp.
 As described above, the sharks are either tied to a rope or are headed for the bottom after being released.
 Don’t be fooled by some of the images where the shark is “swimming” horizontally.
 A quick look at the vertical position of the ice cover, which should be floating horizontally at the surface, shows that the image was rotated, i.e. Photoshopped, to make the distraught shark appear to swim in its normal position.
 Notice any resemblance?

 For more on the controversial topic of Greenland shark photography, go to Hooked on Conservation.